Crontab

 - Modify the fields.

-- Click on Edit button.
+- Click on the Edit button.

 Execute a crontab job

-- Click on
+- Click on the

-Execute crontab job icon
+Execute crontab job icon.

 Delete a crontab job